The Best Camping in Black Hills National Forest

 The Hot Springs KOA tends to win out in the Hot Springs corner of the forest, with a more or less tried and true experience we’ve come to expect from the national chain.

-For Custer State Park and Wind Cave National Park, those RV parks in and around Custer, South Dakota will put you within a 20 minute drive of the Wildlife Loop, the caves themselves, and arguably the best experience the national forest has to offer.
-Custer itself is a cute little village and French Creek RV Camp is your best best if you want to be able to walk to town.
-Otherwise,
+For Custer State Park and Wind Cave National Park, those RV parks in and around Custer, South Dakota will put you within a 20-minute drive of the Wildlife Loop, the caves themselves, and arguably the best experience the national forest has to offer.
+Custer itself is a cute little village and French Creek RV Camp is your best bet if you want to be able to walk to town.

 For a “bigger city” experience, Rapid City will have more conveniences but will put you a little farther away from the action.
 The southwestern route from the city into the Black Hills will minimize your commute time from the closest big box stores and all of the natural joys just to your west, and several are stocked with amenities and quite well-received.